-As a parent, you play a very important role in your child’s development, and this includes the development of their fine motor skills.
-One of the most important things that you can do for your child’s development is giving them fun and interactive opportunities which will help them develop their fine motor skills in a natural way.
+Good fine motor skills are a determining factor to your child’s academic success.
+As a parent, you play a very important role in your child’s overall development, and this includes the development of their fine motor skills.
+One of the most important things that you can do for your child’s development is giving them fun and interactive opportunities which will help them develop these skills in a natural way.

-It’s very important to make sure that you help your child to develop their fine motor skills froma young age.
-Some children may struggle with performing some of these tasks and this can cause them to become upset and frustrated.
+It’s very important to make sure that you help your child to develop their fine motor skills from a young age.
+Some children may struggle with performing some of these tasks, often leading them to become upset and frustrated.
 As a result, they may want to completely avoid the task all together.
-Here are some great ways how you can help to develop your child’s fine motor skills that are fun and engaging.
+Here are some great ways to develop these vital skills, while keeping it fun.

 Take part in activities such as:

 • Colouring – here are some great, free colouring pages from Crayola to download.

 • Cutting and eating food

 Your child’s fine motor skills will gradually increase as they do various activities to help strengthen the specific muscles.
 Try to encourage your child to play and explore different activities as this further helps to develop their coordination

 There are many benefits to having well developed fine motor skills:

 • Children are able to perform crucial tasks on their own

 • Children learn to use a variety of tools such as chalk, crayons, scissors, pencils, cutlery.